SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_rest_delivery_point_rest_consumer_oauth_jwt_claim.md

 - `msg_vpn_name` (String) The name of the Message VPN.
 - `oauth_jwt_claim_name` (String) The name of the additional claim.
 Cannot be "exp", "iat", or "jti".
 - `oauth_jwt_claim_value` (String) The value of the additional claim, which must be a string containing a valid JSON value.
+Note that this attribute requires replacement of the resource when updated.
 - `rest_consumer_name` (String) The name of the REST Consumer.
 - `rest_delivery_point_name` (String) The name of the REST Delivery Point.